 So, overall, it seems the life of a digital nomad isn't as simple as rolling out of your hammock to casually blog a few high-performing articles with a view of the ocean.
 Or running an award-winning start-up from a Colombian coffee shop, macchiato in hand.

 The reality can be a lot less glamorous and the perks are not always what you expect.
-Plus, digital nomads are generally young and we don’t yet have the statistics to tell us how this lifestyle will suit people later in life.
+Plus, digital nomads are generally young and we don't yet have the statistics to tell us how this lifestyle will suit people later in life.
 Unreliable income and lack of stability become less appealing as you get older.
-Make sure you have your virtual company set up in such a way to maximise your earnings.
+Make sure you have your virtual company set up in such a way as to maximise your earnings.

 If the digital nomad lifestyle is going to continue to grow, some things will have to change.
 Investment in co-working spaces that are reliable, accessible and cheap is vital to combat the isolation of working alone.
 Remote workers also need proper salaries and support from their company or employer so that they feel secure in their work.
 And this includes holiday days.
 Because it's no fun working from a beach if you have to spend every hour of every day staring at a computer screen.
 You need days off, otherwise, it's just an office with sand, and no one wants that.